The ANGUILLA INTERNATIONAL YACHT CLUB (A.I.Y.C.) and YACHT CLUB VILLAS (www.yachtclubvillas.net)

 located at Tiny Bay, Cul de Sac, Anguilla, B.W.I., together with

-By its own structure and location all the development guarantees an absolute privacy as no through traffic or beach through walking is feasible, it is also a clean free hold never mortgaged property belongin to one individual only, with about 100,000 sqft of covered areas, decks and pools.
+By its own structure and location all the development guarantees an absolute privacy as no through traffic or beach through walking is feasible, it is also a clean free hold never mortgaged property belonging to one individual only, with about 100,000 sqft (= about 9,300 square meters) of covered areas, decks and pools.

 A Greg Norman Signature Design 18-Hole Championship Course is also available just across Rendez Vous Bay, less than 5 minutes away by boat or by car.

-NOTE 2 : S.A.S.
-Prince Albert II of Monaco is still the Honorary President of the Anguilla International Yacht Club since His visit to Anguilla in 2004 when He was granted such Title by the Chairman of the Board of the A.I.Y.C., the Hon.
+NOTE 1 : S.A.S.
+Prince Albert II of Monaco is still the Honorary President of the Anguilla International Yacht Club since His Official Visit to Anguilla in 2004 when He was granted such Title by the Chairman of the Board of the A.I.Y.C., the Hon.
 Osborne Fleming, Chief Minister of Anguilla at the time.